 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the District are described in Note 1 to the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during 2019.
+No new accounting policies were adopted and the application of existing policies was not changed during 2020.
 We noted no transactions entered into by the District during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
-Certain accounting estimates may be particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
+Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
 The District does not have any significant sensitive estimates affecting the financial statements.

 Certain financial statement disclosures are particularly sensitive because of their significance to financial statement users.
-Determining sensitivity is subjective, however, we believe the disclosure most likely to be considered sensitive is Note 13 - Subsequent Events and Uncertainties.
+Determining sensitivity is subjective, however, we believe the District does not have any significant sensitive estimates affecting the financial statements.